dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

 **Path Parameter**

-The ``--path`` parameter must be set to the directory that contains `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_, but must not include `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_.
+The ``--path`` parameter must be set to the directory that contains :ref:`dict .dockstore.yml`, but must not include :ref:`dict .dockstore.yml`.
 For example,

 ::